 March 13 8 a.m. to 2 p.m.

 March 27 10 a.m. to 2 p.m.

 CLEP and GED testing by appointment only – please contact the Testing Center to make an appointment.

 Our goal is to place you in courses appropriate to your abilities and experience.
 When you take assessment tests in reading, mathematics, and English, your scores will indicate which English or Mathematics courses are appropriate for you.
 Assessment tests are untimed and provide immediate results that predict college readiness.

-The Assessment Center is located on the second floor (upper level) of the Library.
+The Testing Center is located in College Center 290, next to the Welcome Center.
 When you come to campus to take the assessment test, you will need to show a government-issued picture I.D.

 What is an assessment?

 Inver Hills uses a computerized assessment inventory (given free of charge) called Accuplacer, which was developed by the College Board to provide information about skill levels in reading, writing, and mathematics.
 All items on the assessment are multiple choice.
 It is very important that you take the assessment seriously, and do your best.
 Math assessment scores are valid for two years.
 Reading and English assessment scores are valid for three years.

 - The reading comprehension assessment measures your understanding of what you read.